Sequencing skills are extremely important in everyone’s day to day life but typically taken for granted.

 Use basic concepts such as small, medium, big or short, taller, tallest to arrange objects or pictures.

-A great idea is to find 3 pictures of your child, one as a newborn, one where she is learning to crawl and one where she can walk.
+A great idea is to find 3 pictures of your child, one as a newborn, one where they are learning to crawl and one where they can walk.

-Have her put them in order from “first I was born”, “next I crawled” and “last I learned to walk”.
+Have your child put them in order from “first I was born”, “next I crawled” and “last I learned to walk”.

 School Aged Children